Saturday, December 25, 2021

 (2) Birth of the Dragon (2017)

 This action & adventure movie about Bruce Lee’s early life is amazingly sexist.
 It boils down to a simple formula.
-Kung fu fighters are all male; and the best kung fu fighter is also the wisest spiritual leader on the planet, and other males should adapt their approach to gain wisdom and rule.
+Kung fu fighters are all male; and the best kung fu fighter is also the wisest spiritual leader on the planet, and other males should adopt their approach to gain wisdom and rule.

 In short, the more people you can beat up, the better you are in all ways.